pietro909/congenial-giggle/packages/boltz-swap/README.md

 ## Storage

-This library stores pending swaps via a **SwapRepository**.
+This library stores swaps via a **SwapRepository**.
 By default, `ArkadeLightning` uses an IndexedDB-backed repository in browser contexts, so swap data persists across reloads.
 You can inject your own repository (for tests, Node.js, or custom storage) via the `swapRepository` option.

 ```typescript
 const arkadeLightning = new ArkadeLightning({